Calculating the Conjunction: No Computer? No Problem!

 Now you know the time of Conjunction for your location, but when is the cut-off point?
 Scripture is clear that a day begins at Dawn, and in keeping with this Biblical premise, WLC employs Astronomical Dawn (hereafter referred to as "Dawn") for the end of one date and beginning of the next day.
 With that being said, this point in time also serves as the fulcrum for when New Moon Day begins.
 If Conjunction happens before Dawn, then New Moon Day begins at Dawn.
 If Conjunction happens after Dawn, then New Moon Day begins at the following Dawn.
 This methodology truly allows Yahuwah and the celestial system that He set in place to be the arbiters of time and it allows Him to create the date line.

 Example: Once you have converted the UTC of Conjunction to your local time, if Conjunction happens before Dawn on February 10th for your location, even just a few minutes before, then New Moon Day begins at Dawn on February 10th for you.
 If Conjunction happens after Dawn on February 10th, even just a few minutes after, then New Moon Day begins at Dawn on February 11th for you.
-Thus, the entire world will have begun New Moon Day on the same revolution of the earth.
+Thus, the entire world will have begun New Moon Day in the same 24-hour period.

 So, you might be saying, “Well, our modern technology is great for predicting the New Moon but just how did the Ancient Hebrews accurately predict the lunar-solar Conjunction?”